I love Europe. You could say it’s in my blood. Born in Australia to Dutch parents, I have always yearned all things European.

 The first time I went to Venice I thought it was magical, the buildings, the canals.
 It was unlike anywhere I had been before and I was completely and utterly sold.

 The next time I went to Venice I wondered what the hell I had loved so much about it.
 This time all I saw were crowds and crowds of tourists.
 It was too busy to walk anywhere.
 St Mark’s Square was appalling, filled.
-Time was taken pushing through throngs of people instead of absorbing its beauty.
+Time was taken pushing through crowds of people instead of being able to stand still and absorb its beauty.
 I was so disappointed.

 But then we started going for early morning walks.
 And I found the Venice I had fallen in love with.
 The quiet, magical, ethereal Venice of my memories.
 Thank goodness.